The Pennsylvania State University (or you may also refer to it as Penn State) is a public research university.

 Besides regional accreditation from MSCHE, various online degrees available at Penn State World Campus have programmatic accreditation, too, which helps ensure that they’re top-notch.
 For instance, its Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN).

 Penn State was founded in 1855.
 It was in 1998 when the University Park, Pennsylvania-based public research university launched Penn State World Campus.
-Partnering with Penn State’s various academic departments and colleges, the school now offers more than 175 degree and certificate programs.

 As a Penn State World Campus student, you will also be known as a Penn State student.